Find Affordable College Courses

 After completing their Bachelor's Degree, agriculture graduates from Texas State carry an average student debt load of $21,927.

 Out of the 16 schools in the Southwest Region that were part of this year’s ranking, Stephen F Austin State University landed the # 5 spot on the list.
-Located in the town of Nacogdoches, SFASU is a public school with a fairly large student population.
+Located in the town of Nacogdoches, SFASU is a public college with a fairly large student population.

 Of the 28 students majoring in agriculture at SFASU, 36% are male and 64% are female.